mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-land.md

 - use bold or italics for emphasis, or some other formatting device, _in addition to_ a jump to red text

-- line charts can use dotted, dashed, bold, solid lines creatively - and still using colour; more than 4 or 5 lines is getting quite "busy" anyway...
+- line charts can use dotted, dashed, bold, solid lines creatively - and still in colour; more than 4 or 5 lines is getting quite "busy" anyway...

-A useful rule of thumb: if you can print it or view it in monochrome, and it still "works", it's fine: if the dark grey equates to on-track and the light grey to the more "sad-face emoji" type projects, that's perfectly OK, who cares if they were puce and fuchsia to start with!
+A useful rule of thumb: if you can print it or view it in monochrome, and it still "works", it's fine: if the dark grey equates to on-track projects and the light grey to the more "sad-face emoji" type projects, that's perfectly OK, who cares if they were puce and fuchsia to start with!

 Avoid certain combinations, mainly red/green which are the most commonly mis-perceived colours.
 Thankfully the wider